DeepSmeag/DeepSmeag/README.md

-- 👋 Hi, I’m @DeepSmeag, a Fullstack developer with an eye for entrepreneurship.
+- 👋 Hi, I’m @DeepSmeag, a CS grad focused on web development (fullstack/backend)
-- ⚡ Right now I'm fastest with NextJS w/ TRPC (t3 stack) and NestJS
+- ⚡ Right now I'm fastest with NextJS and NestJS / Express
 - 👀 Big fan of ML/AI advancements, but bigger fan of building useful products.
 - 💞️ My mission is to connect people and information.
 <!--- 📫--->
+<!---
 My current projects include end-to-end backend-focused web applications like web scrapers and analytics based on 3rd party APIs.
 They're built with horizontal scalability in mind.
-<!---

 DeepSmeag/DeepSmeag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
---->

 </br>
 </br>
 <div align="center">